Skip to content

 Automotive paint evidence in hit-and-run investigations follows a consistent workflow internationally, but the legal context, evidentiary standards, and institutional resources differ significantly between jurisdictions.

 United States: the Christopher Coleman case and FBI paint evidence.
-The 2009 murder of Joyce, Garrett, and Gavin Coleman in Columbia, Illinois is primarily known as a personal-injury case rather than a traffic case, but the paint evidence workflow it exemplifies is representative of FBI-handled automotive paint comparison.
+The 2009 murders of Sheri, Gavin, and Garret Coleman in Columbia, Illinois are primarily known as a domestic homicide case rather than a traffic matter, but the paint evidence workflow that arose in related investigative work is representative of FBI-handled automotive paint comparison.
 More directly relevant to hit-and-run is the body of FBI paint-evidence work in vehicular homicide investigations across federal and state courts.
 The FBI Paint Unit has processed paint evidence in thousands of US cases since the 1980s.
 Under the Daubert gatekeeping framework, FBI paint examiners testify that the PDQ-supported comparison methodology is empirically tested, peer-reviewed in publications including the Journal of Forensic Sciences and Forensic Science International, and generally accepted by the forensic community.
 The critical admissibility requirement post-Daubert is that the error rate for false associations be stated; a 1998 study by the FBI Paint Unit, published in the Journal of Forensic Sciences, estimated the probability of two different OEM automotive paint systems producing indistinguishable four-layer FTIR/Raman profiles at less than 1 in 10,000 for same-colour comparisons, a figure cited in court as an indicator of discrimination power.

 United Kingdom: R v.
 Adams and paint evidence in Crown Court.
 The Court of Appeal decision in R v.
-Adams (1996 EWCA Crim) addressed the framework for trace-evidence expert testimony in a broader context but established principles applied in subsequent paint-evidence cases.
+Adams (1996 EWCA Crim) addressed the admissibility and jury presentation of DNA statistical evidence and Bayesian reasoning, and the principles it established have been considered in subsequent expert-evidence cases including those involving trace evidence.
 In UK Crown Court practice, the Forensic Science Regulator's Codes of Practice (FSR-C-100, updated 2020) require that all trace-evidence examinations be performed by ISO 17025-accredited laboratories.
 Commercial providers including LGC Forensics and Cellmark handle automotive paint comparisons for police services and the Crown Prosecution Service.
 The UK court expert report must comply with Criminal Procedure Rules Part 19, which requires the expert to identify any range of opinion on the matter, the basis for their opinion within that range, and any uncertainties.
 UK paint examiners rarely use numerical LR values in court reports at present, but the FSR strategy documents (including the Cognitive Bias Mitigation and Reporting Strategy 2019) push toward more quantitative uncertainty expression.

 European Union: ENFSI EPG and cross-border cooperation.
 Within the EU, the ENFSI EPG protocols create a methodological common ground for paint comparison across member states.
 Cross-border hit-and-run cases, particularly involving commercial vehicles, are handled through Eurojust and Europol evidence-sharing mechanisms.
 EUCAP database queries can be performed by forensic laboratories in any ENFSI member country, allowing a fragment collected in, say, Austria to be queried against formulations for vehicles manufactured and sold primarily in Germany or France.
 The BKA acts as the EUCAP custodian and processes inter-laboratory queries on request.